-Crunchy Data is pleased to announce an initial implemention of a PostgreSQL Operator for Kubernetes to build on our work with PostgreSQL Containers.
+Crunchy Data is pleased to announce an initial implementation of a PostgreSQL Operator for Kubernetes to build on our work with PostgreSQL Containers.
 This initial implementation provides a user with the ability to perform certain PostgreSQL functions including creating PostgreSQL clusters, performing database backup and restores and viewing persistent volume claims.

 Last November the team at CoreOS introduced the concept of an “application-specific controller” for Kubernetes called software Operators.
 In their announcement, CoreOS suggested Operators as a means to more efficiently manage database infrastructure.